-My philosophy, my strong, guiding beliefs about serving as a counselor follow:
+My philosophy, my strong, guiding beliefs about the counseling field follow:

 * Counseling should be a tool to quickly and gracefully move forward with your life.
 It should not become a way of life!
 Seeing a counselor for ages serves the system, not you.
 Not only is long term work rarely necessary, if the counselor isn’t adept, this long term work can actually be detrimental to the client.
 Neurology now supports this.
 Talking about a problem for months and months, let alone years, actually reinforces the issue in your neurological pathways.
 Dr. Candice Pert, a beautiful soul and former director on the National Institute of Mental Health, coined the phrase, “What fires together, wires together.”
 You want healthy new pathways reinforced rather than the old neurological pathways which no longer serve you.

-* Responsibility rests with the counselor to serve as an effective catalyst for the client to quickly and gracefully evolve, to move beyond their issue.
+* Responsibility rests with me to serve as an effective catalyst for the client to quickly and gracefully evolve, to move beyond their issue.
 This is big.
 During my training in Neuro-Linguisic Programming, I was taught to applaud a challenging client.
 They were a call for me to learn more and move beyond my limits as a counselor.
 Blaming the client for not changing is a cop out on the counselor’s part.
-It’s a comment on their skill level, not you.